Nutritional needs for rabbits

 How to monitor your rabbit’s diet

 A rabbit fed a healthy diet should eat well and produce lots of dry round faecal pellets.
 If you see lots of wet stools/ caecotrophs in their hutch or enclosure this is a sign your rabbit is not eating these poos directly from their bottom as they should do.
-While this may occur if they are fed a diet too rich in sugar/ carbohydrates and lacking in fibre, there are also other reasons such as arthritis, meaning it is painful to reach around to their back end, and obesity, meaning it is not possible for them to do so.
+While this may occur if they are fed a diet too rich in sugar/ carbohydrates and lacking in fibre, there are also other reasons such as arthritis, meaning it is painful to reach around to their back end, and obesity, meaning it is not physically possible for them to do so.

 If you are concerned or notice wet stools or caecotrophs lying around, it is best practice to get them checked by your vet.